sonvoque/workshop-6lowpan/README.md

     ```shell
     make TARGET=zoul BOARD=firefly hello-world.upload
     ```

 ## Connecting the sensor

  1. Connect the [HIH 6130](https://www.sparkfun.com/products/11295)
     sensor breakiout board to the Firefly.

+## TODO

+ 1. Provide the schematic using Fritzing.
+ 2. Add compiling instructions.
+ 3. Add networking part to documentation.
+With and without edege router.